celulaproject/celula/README.md

 The main conclusions we can deduce from previous work are:

-- Apparently we do not have other option than to trust the Infrastructure as a service providers (Iaas) that they will enable safe cross-tenant sharing, that is if we want to make use of the amazing economies of scale they offer.
+- Apparently we do not have other option than to trust the Infrastructure as a service providers (Iaas) that they will enable safe cross-tenant sharing.
+That is if we want to make use of the amazing economies of scale they offer.
 - It is our responsibility to use software that is resistant to side-channel attacks.

 ## Proposition